Already started on the QLTS

 - meet our character and suitability requirements.

-You can complete your QLTS qualifications and apply for admission by either passing the Objective Structured Clinical Examination (OSCE) or the SQE2.
+You can still complete your QLTS qualifications and apply for admission by passing the SQE2.

 Passed an OSCE